okta/workflows-templates/workflows/remote_sync/readme.md

     * [child]Update User via API
     * [child]Delete User via API

-   Select an appropriate HTTP connector for "HTTP Raw Request" card
+   Select an appropriate HTTP connection of "none" for the "HTTP Raw Request" card
 4. Create an Okta group named "API Provisioning Group"
 5. Add a custom attribute to the Okta user profile name = 'customId' type=string
    * This attribute will contain the user ID from Remote System